 Opening the space

 The workshops always take place at 2081 Mission Street (The Endgames Training Center North).
-The space is locked with combination locks, and we'll provide you the combos when you go to open the space.
+This space is locked with combination locks.
+See how to access codes below.
 You must arrive at the space by 11:45 to let people in.

 Checking in attendees is a required part of the job.
 A tablet will be mounted on the wall at the space.
-You'll be able to use the Eventbrite app to see who has purchased a ticket, and to check them in.
-You can also do this on your phone with the app if you prefer.
+You'll be able to use the Eventbrite app to see who has purchased a ticket and to check them in.

 Tickets can be purchased online at https://dropinimprov.eventbrite.com.
 We'll also provide a square reader so you can sell tickets at the door.
 If you have any questions about any of this on the day of your workshop, contact Max, Scott, or Kari.
 Payment in cash is not accepted.
 The workshop is capped at 18 attendees, so please don't sell more than that.